Marv (Sin City): Movie appearance

 Marv is played by Mickey Rourke in the first film adaptation; Rourke took to the role despite the heavy amount of make-up work required and the minimal use of sets and even other actors.
 Because of the speed at which the film was shot (and the fact that most of the cast who appeared in multiple stories hadn't yet been cast), several of the people Rourke is seen interacting with weren't necessarily there during the day it was shot.
 During the scenes at Kadie's, he never met or interacted with Brittany Murphy, Clive Owen or Jessica Alba, all of whom were yet to be cast or scheduled for filming; those scenes were all shot on different days several months later.
 Similarly, Rutger Hauer and Elijah Wood never met Rourke either.
 Hauer was one of the last people to be cast and his scene was shot months after The Hard Goodbye had finished principal photography.
 Wood and Rourke were shot fighting each other's respective stunt doubles.

 He also makes a cameo appearance in the segment That Yellow Bastard at the same bar where John Hartigan goes to look for Nancy Callahan, just as featured in The Hard Goodbye.

 Rourke reprises his role as Marv in the 2014 sequel, Sin City: A Dame to Kill For.
+The actor stated that he had liked playing the character but, being claustrophobic, hated the long time spent for make up.

 Rourke's portrayal of the character was very popular among audiences and critics, winning awards from the Academy of Science Fiction, Fantasy & Horror Films, Online Film Critics Society, Chicago Film Critics Association, and the Irish Film and Television Awards.
 On the Sin City DVD, Frank Miller commented that "After [the interview] with Rourke, I was only able to get down one note: 'He IS Marv!'"